nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 1a1.
 Bamboo shows an error message.
       Use case ends.

-**Use case: Delete an expense**
+####Use case U3: Delete an expense

 **Preconditions:** (Needed for v1.2.1)

-* User is logged in
+* User is logged in.

 **MSS**

-1. User requests to list expenses
+1. User requests to list expenses (U5).
-2. Bamboo shows a list of expenses
+2. Bamboo shows a list of expenses.
-3. User requests to delete a specific expense in the list
+3. User requests to delete a specific expense in the list.
-4. Bamboo deletes the expense
+4. Bamboo deletes the expense.
-5. Bamboo shows the balance
+5. Bamboo lists all expenses and shows the budget balance.

    Use case ends.